Alison Espach: The Wedding People (2024)

 In Espach's third novel, The Wedding People, Phoebe Stone travels to a hotel in Newport, Rhode Island to enjoy one last night of self-indulgence before killing herself by drug overdose.
 Her planned suicide is averted when she befriends the bride of a wedding being held at the hotel.
 The Wedding People appeared on the New York Times Best Seller list and won the fiction category in the 2024 Goodreads Choice Awards.
 It was shortlisted for the 'Published Novels' section of the 2025 Comedy Women in Print Prize.
+It is a finalist for the 2025 Thurber Prize for American Humor.

+Prior to its publication, in early 2024, TriStar Pictures was reported to have acquired rights to a film adaption of the novel, naming Will Speck and Josh Gordon as directors and Nicole Holofcener as writer.
 Chicago Tribune columnist John Warner found The Wedding People to be a "highly recommended, deeply satisfying read."
 A Washington Post review of the audiobook adaption, narrated by Helen Laser, highlighted Laser's versatility in voicing the various characters.

-Publishing rights in the U.S. were acquired by Henry Holt and Company, while in the United Kingdom and the Commonwealth they were won by Phoenix Books.
-Prior to its publication, in early 2024, TriStar Pictures was reported to have acquired rights to a film adaption of the novel, naming Will Speck and Josh Gordon as directors and Nicole Holofcener as writer.